PKP Intercity: History

 On 17 November 2013, a new speed record for Polish railways was set when the Pendolino ED250 reached a speed of 291 km/h.
 Furthermore, on 24 November 2013, the final day of tests on the CMK Central Rail Line, the Pendolino reached 293 km/h.
 On 11 September 2014, Polands's Railway Transport Office (UTK) announced that the ED250 had been certified for operation at up to 250km/h in accordance with the relevant Technical Specifications for Interoperability (TSI).
 They are operated on existing conventional lines between major city groups such as Warsaw-Gdansk-Gdynia, Warsaw-Krakow, and Warsaw-Katowice, delivering significantly shortened journey times over traditional rolling stock, traversing the route between Warsaw and Gdansk in two and a half hours.
 In the 2020/21 timetable, ED250 routinely operated at a scheduled speed of up to 200 km/h along selected stretches of the Warszawa - Gdynia and Central Rail Line routes.

 Various other schemes were underway during the late 2010s, such as the retrofitting of Wi-Fi apparatus throughout the various types of rolling stock to provide passengers with mobile internet access, having completed work on 171 PKP Intercity cars and 40 combined sets by August 2018.
-One year later, a contract valued at €247 million was issued by PKP Intercity to the Swiss rolling stock manufacturer Stadler Rail for the manufacture and delivery of 12 Stadler FLIRT electric multiple units in an eight-car long configuration as well as a 15-year maintenance period; these feature both first class and second class compartments along with an onboard lounge bar area and accessibility adaptions for persons of reduced mobility.
+One year later, a contract valued at €247 million was issued by PKP Intercity to the Swiss rolling stock manufacturer Stadler Rail for the manufacture and delivery of 12 Stadler Flirt electric multiple units in an eight-car long configuration as well as a 15-year maintenance period; these feature both first class and second class compartments along with an onboard lounge bar area and accessibility adaptions for persons of reduced mobility.

 In 2024, PKP Intercity signed a contract with H. Cegielski – FPS for the delivery of 300 modern railroad carriages.
 The contract with the Polish rolling stock manufacturer is worth PLN 4.2 billion (ca. EUR 1 billion).
 It also covers an option for the production of additional 150 carriages, which would increase the total value of the deal to PLN 6.35 billion (EUR 1.47 billion).
 The new carriages will be designed to reach the speeds of 200 km/h and are expected to be delivered in 2028.
 They will also be authorised for operation in Austria, Czech Republic, Germany, Hungary, Lithuania and Slovakia.

+In July 2026, the operator announced that it had served over 44.7 million passengers in the first half of 2026; marking a significant increase from prior years.
+On average, 274 thousand passengers where served every day, making it a 45% increase from 2023, which was measured in the same time period (January–June).